Acts 2 - John Karmelich

 b) Remember that this group consisted of people that normally wouldn’t hang out together except for their common belief in Jesus.

-(1) We have ex-harlots, ex-tax collectors, zealots (political radicals), businessmen (fisherman), etc. Imagine the thoughts in these people’s minds of each other!
+(1) We have ex-harlots, ex-tax collectors, zealots (political radicals), businessmen (fisherman), etc. Imagine the thoughts these people had of each other!

 (2) This time together gave them time to pray, and develop the nucleus of the church.
-People of different backgrounds, cultures, perspective blending together to become a church-family.
-A lot like today isn’t it?
+People of different backgrounds, cultures, and perspectives blending together to become a church-family.
+A lot like today, isn't it?

 a) Some argue the same upper room that was at the end of Chapter 1.